 - describe how the invention changed human development (describe a cause and effect connection)

 Students like guidelines, so I usually suggest the summary and analysis of human impacts should be 1-2 minutes.

 Step 3.
 Run the Activity

-Next class, put students in small groups of 4.
+Now it’s time for a jigsaw.
+Put students in small groups of 4.
 Each student should have a different story.

 One student begins by telling their summary.
 Discourage people from reading text.
 The other students listen and take notes.

 I require each listening student to ask at least one question.
 Remind students to focus on the global impact of the invention.

 Rotate storytelling until each student has completed their turn.